Mathioks/ai-language-acquisition-pathways/index.md

 - Help build early vocab

 - Keep motivation up with streaks and rewards

 But, they rarely evolve to match the **needs of intermediate learners**, and most users stay in them **longer than they should**.

 The plateau hits hardest when learners need to **shift methods** but don’t realize it.
-The danger is that promises of "fluency" may cause learners to believe it's their fault, and that they should just apply themselves more to the same learning structures.
+The danger is that promises of "fluency" may cause learners to believe it's their fault, and that they should just apply themselves more to the same learning strategies.

 ## **Breaking Through the Plateau**